SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 that's used to store the original string, or part of the memory that's used to store another substring.
-(Strings have a similar optimization, but if two strings share memory, they are equal.)
+(Strings have a similar optimization, but if two strings share memory, they're equal.)
 This performance optimization means you don't have to pay the performance cost of copying memory until you modify either the string or substring.